telerik/xaml-docs/controls/radgridview/performance-tips-tricks.md

 ---
-title: Tips and Tricks
+title: Performance Tips and Tricks
-page_title: Tips and Tricks
+page_title: Performance Tips and Tricks
 description: Check out our list of tips and tricks related to Telerik's {{ site.framework_name }} DataGrid that will help you tweak your application for optimal performance.
 slug: radgridview-performance-tips-tricks
 tags: tips,and,tricks